 - Then tap on the Memory exceptions and add apps you don’t want to limit while gaming (Facebook and WhatsApp are usually affected).

 11. GPS issues

-GPS on Android handsets has such a widespread use these days that many third-party apps depend on it.
+GPS on Android handsets has such widespread use these days that many third-party apps depend on it.
 Luckily, on Android 10, you can limit access to Location Services.
 However, MIUI 11 seemingly has an issue with third-party apps with GPS readings that are not precise at all.
-Especially with Google Maps that barely work for some users.
+Especially with Google Maps which barely works for some users.

 If you are experiencing issues with GPS and Google Maps (or any other Location-dependent app), make sure to enable Assisted GPS and give Location permissions to affected apps.
 Also, you can test hardware in CIT by typing the *#*#6484#*#* code in the dialer.

 12. Can’t install Netflix from the Play Store and Widevine is L3

 Some users stated that they are unable to download and install Netflix via the Play Store for some reason.
 If you are using Chinese ROM, Netflix won’t be available for download.
 You can, of course, download an APK from any APK-aggregating website.

 Netflix, like some other streaming services, uses various levels of Widevine DRM to limit the streaming quality to 480p or 720p on certain devices.
 If you have Widevine L1, you can stream 1080p, while the L3 allows only HD streaming (720p).
 MIUI 11 Global officially supports L3 but make sure that your bootloader is locked.

 13. Google Assistant won’t start on Mi 9